All Episodes

 You know, I'm kind of pleasantly surprised here.

-And I figured if I went into that, the low information crowd would actually have a fit.
+And I figured if I went into that, the low-information crowd would actually have a fit.

-Well, not that I was scheduled to, no, no, no.
+Well, not that I was scheduled to.

 I wasn't scheduled to.

-I was just pitch.
+That was just the first pitch.

 He ceremonial first pitch and anthem singers to guarantee victory.